Proud CPED Consortium Member

 Career Competencies

-With FDU’s Ed.D. in Leadership program, you will develop advanced leadership competencies and evidence-based strategies for addressing challenges in education, healthcare, and organizational contexts.
+With FDU’s Ed.D. in Leadership program, you will develop advanced leadership competencies and evidence-based strategies for addressing challenges in education and healthcare organizations.

 Through online coursework and faculty mentorship, you’ll build expertise in: